skipperq93/cyberkit/Tools/ccache/README.md

 # Configuring ccache

-The maximum cache size is 5GB by default, but a WebKit Debug build can require 20GB or more:
+The maximum cache size is 5GB by default, but a CyberKit Debug build can require 20GB or more:

 - ```ccache --max-size=20G```